uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 ::

   Post: "Please introduce yourself."
-    - Reponse: "My name is Lee and I teach secondary school maths in Canberra, Australia."
+    - Response: "My name is Lee and I teach secondary school maths in Canberra, Australia."
-    - Reponse: "Hello everyone, I am Sumei from Hong Kong, China."
+    - Response: "Hello everyone, I am Sumei from Hong Kong, China."
       - Comment: "Hi Sumei, I am taking this course in Hong Kong too.
 Maybe we should make a study group!"
       - Comment: "I'd like to join the Hong Kong study group too, I think it